allenai/PlaSma/README.md

 ### TODO:
 - add support/details for all tasks in verifier guided decoding (working on instruction)
-- provide models's checkpoints for all 3 single tasks and multitask
+- provide models' checkpoints for all 3 single tasks and multitask T5-11B based models
+- provide demo

 ## Citation